Mobula fever.jpg

 • Five nights in La Ventana with four days on the water, exploring the vibrant and wild marine life of the Sea of Cortez

-• Snorkeling with thousands of mobula rays and chances to see orcas, dolphins, sea lions, sharks, and so much more
+• Snorkeling with thousands of mobula rays and chances to see dolphins, sea lions, sharks, and so much more

 • Stay in our private ocean-view villa, reserved exclusively for our team